 Dr Rosie Freedman - CertSocSci, Adv.
 Hyp.
-Cert, BSc (Hons), MSc (Dist.), DPsych, CPsychol.
+Cert, BSc (Hons), MSc (Dist.)
+(City Lond), DPsych (City Lond), CPsychol.

 Owner of Psychological Therapy in Practice

-I hold Certificates in: Social Sciences, Cognitive Behavioural Therapy (CBT), Counselling Skills, Evidence-Based Hypnotherapy, Cognitive Behavioural Hypnotherapy (CBH), an Advanced Certificate in CBH, and have attended additional short courses in using CBH to treat Insomnia, Irritable Bowel Syndrome (IBS), and to aid in Smoking Cessation.
+I hold Certificates in: Social Sciences, Cognitive Behavioural Therapy (CBT), Counselling Skills, Bibliotherapy, Motivational Interviewing, Evidence-Based Hypnotherapy, Cognitive Behavioural Hypnotherapy (CBH), an Advanced Certificate in CBH, and have attended additional short courses in using CBH to treat Insomnia, Irritable Bowel Syndrome (IBS), and to aid in Smoking Cessation.
 I am in the process of completing a BPS Approved Diploma in CBH and a Diploma in Stress Management and Resilience Building (SMRB), from the UK College of Hypnosis & Hypnotherapy.
 I also hold a BPS Approved Certificate in Clinical Supervision, and have completed a number of other BPS Approved training courses, such as CBT for Couples, and Working with Post Traumatic Stress Disorder (PTSD).
 I have achieved Level 1 and Level 2 in Dialectical Behavioural Therapy (DBT).

-Since 2012, I have been a voluntary Committee Member, Team Psychologist and Consultant for the Social Enterprise Seamless Social Support Services, which offers a range of services through projects such as: Insight, Good Companions Accompanied Travel Service, and Chill & C.H.A.T.
+Since 2012 I have been a voluntary Committee Member, Team Psychologist and Consultant for the Social Enterprise Seamless Social Support Services, which offers a range of services through projects such as: Insight, Good Companions Accompanied Travel Service, and Chill & C.H.A.T.
 (Caring Holistic Advanced Therapy).
 Seamless provides assessment, referral, counselling, mentoring and carer support, to people across the UK and overseas, and works with individuals, groups, businesses, the public sector, and community services.